Gashi1234/Calendar-Task-Simple/README.md

 - **Email Address:** `user2@example.com`
 - **Password:** `123456`

 Events already added and edited on these calendar dates: 7th, 8th, 9th - August 2025.
+You can add yours on any date.

 ---